Oils that can mix with coolant in the cooling system are either engine or transmission oils.

-Luckily, commonly available dishwashers are very effective for getting rid of oil from the cooling system.
+Luckily, commonly available dishwashers are very effective in getting rid of oil from the cooling system.

 The stress involved in removing the oil in the cooling system completely depends on the amount of oil in the cooling system.

-- It is advisable to remove the cooling system Thermostat before the cleaning process begins.
+1. It is advisable to remove the cooling system Thermostat (if convinient) before the cleaning process begins.
 This step is not compulsory.

-2. Open the expansion tank or radiator cover and pour about a quarter liters of dishwasher Detergent.
-Tighten the expansion tank or radiator cover back.
+2. Open the expansion tank cover or radiator cap and pour about a quarter liters of dishwasher liquid detergent.
+Tighten the expansion tank or radiator cap back.

-- Allow the engine to cool for safety.
-Through the coolant drain plug, located mostly at the bottom of the radiator, drain out the entire content of the cooling system (not everything will come out though).
+4. Allow the engine to cool for safety.
+Through the coolant drain plug located mostly at the bottom of the radiator, drain out the entire content of the cooling system (not everything will come out though).

-5. Refill the cooling system with water, bleed then add a quarter liters of dishwasher Detergent again.
+5. Refill the cooling system with water, bleed then add a quarter liters of dishwasher liquid detergent again.
 Cover the coolant reservoir or radiator and idle the car for 30 minutes or drive around for about 20 minutes.
-The heater should be on at this stage too.
+The heater should be put ON at this stage too.
 Repeat this step till almost all the oil has been dislodged.

-- Drain out the content of the cooling system, put a hose of running water in the radiator or expansion tank to flush out the soapy water while the car is running until the water that is coming out from the drain plug or bleed plug is clear.
+6. Drain out the content of the cooling system, put a hose of running water in the radiator or expansion tank to flush out the soapy water while the car is running until the water that is coming out from the drain plug or bleed plug is clear.
 If there is a large amount of oil in the cooling system, you can keep adding the dishwasher detergent as you flush the cooling system.

 7. Remove the water from the cooling system, return the cleaned Thermostat or put new Thermostat and replace with recommended coolant solution, then bleed the system properly following the correct bleeding procedure of the particular car.

-The Detergent is meant to be in the cooling system temporarily just for the purpose of cleaning.
+The detergent is meant to be in the cooling system temporarily just for the purpose of cleaning.
 Never forget it or leave it there.
 Foaming solution will cause air pockets which is not good for the bearing of some type of water pumps.
 Air pockets will reduce the lubrication at the bearing.

-There are different procedures that work but I have used the one that I explained above and it has been very effective and without any negative effect.
+There are different procedures that works but I have used the one that I explained above and it has been very effective and without any negative effect.

-Note that in some situations, the engine, transmission, Radiator, seals could be damaged already and those affected parts would have to be replaced in order to permanently fix the fault.
+Note that in some situations, the engine, transmission, radiator, seals could be damaged already and those affected parts would have to be replaced in order to permanently fix the fault.